alonisser/abstractions-talk/presentation.md

 # Joined and owned

-Took me quite a while not understand what New relic monitoring was shouting at me:
+Took me quite a while to understand what New relic monitoring was shouting at me:

 .img-half-container.center[![New relic result](new_relic.png)]